 Communicating responsible practices, particularly when there is a strong political context, is difficult for any business.
 How do you approach this challenge at Siraj Center?
 Any advice for other grassroots organizations on how to engage with their wider audiences regarding sustainability practices?

-Word-of-mouth recommendations and the testimonials of travelers who have visited us and participated in our cultural activities are important in encouraging other travelers to come to Palestine.
-Our participants are able to gain an understanding of the political context in Palestine through meeting local people and engaging in the communities they visit.
-By focusing our efforts on providing a great experience, we in turn encourage more travelers to come and to get to know our emerging destination, and I would encourage other organizations in similar contexts to do the same.
+Word-of-mouth recommendations and the testimonials of travellers who have visited us and participated in our cultural activities are important in encouraging other travellers to come to Palestine.
+Our participants are able to gain an understanding of the political context in Palestine by meeting local people and engaging in the communities they visit.
+By focusing our efforts on providing a great experience, we, in turn, encourage more travellers to come and to get to know our emerging destination, and I would encourage other organizations in similar contexts to do the same.

 As WTTC Tourism for Tomorrow award finalist, how has Siraj Center benefited from this recognition?

 Attracting visitors to Palestine is challenging due to the perceptions and concerns people have about it.
 The WTTC recognition gave us credit for the work we do, and for that we are grateful.

 Being selected as a finalist for the WTTC award has given us renewed confidence in our work and activities.
 It has helped convince foreigners to overcome their hesitations, travel to Palestine and join our programs.

 It’s now almost 10 years since the release of the Palestinian Code of Conduct for Travel.
 What progress has been made over the past several years to develop Palestine as a sustainable destination?
 What continues to be a challenge?